longnca/longnca/README.md

 ### Hi there, I'm Long Nguyen 👋

 Thank you for visiting my GitHub.
 I want to give you a brief introduction about myself.
 I have a background in Chemical Engineering with a Master's degree from the University of Manchester (U.K.).
 Over the years, I've worked across various industries —including oil & gas, manufacturing, operations, and healthcare— with all roles geared toward data-driven solutions.
-My passion for data is not just a career choice; it's a continuous journey of discovery and learning.
-When I'm not immersed in the world of data, I enjoy spending time with my family, hiking in the Rockies, and capturing the breathtaking beauty of Canada through photography.
+My passion for data is more than just a job; it's a journey of continuous learning and growth.
+When I'm not busy cleaning and analyzing data, I enjoy spending time with my family, hiking in the Rockies, and capturing the breathtaking beauty of Canada through photography.

 - 🔭 I’m currently working on enhancing both my technical and non-technical data skills to add value to the business.
 - ⚡ Fun facts: addicted to coffee :coffee:, obsessed with books :books:, and fanatic about photography :camera:.